 What if my positive drug test was caused by a prescription medication?

-If your positive result is due to a legitimate prescription, the Medical Review Officer (MRO) will contact you during the verification process.
+If your positive result is due to a legitimate prescription, the Medical Review Officer (MRO) will contact you during the verification process under 49 CFR §40.131(b).
 You will need to provide proof of a valid prescription from a licensed physician.
 The MRO will then determine whether the medication use is consistent with safe driving.
 If verified, the test result may be reported as negative.
 However, medical marijuana is never accepted as a valid prescription for DOT purposes, regardless of state laws.
+NEVER REFUSE TO TEST citing prescription concerns — refusal eliminates the MRO review pathway and is treated identically to a positive result under 49 CFR §382.211.
+Real case: Mikhail Petrov, Newark NJ 07105, hazmat driver with valid oxycodone prescription refused August 2025, lost 18 months wages ($126,000) when MRO review would almost certainly have cleared him.
+Bring prescription bottles + prescribing physician contact to every test.